diffix/pg_diffix/docs/user_guide.md

 while regular users only have read access to them (with few notable exceptions).
 To use different values for all future sessions, they have to be set in the configuration file.

-Execute `SELECT * FROM diffix.show_settings();` to display the current settings of the extension.
+Execute `SELECT diffix.show_settings();` to display the current settings of the extension.
 If the result is empty, make sure [`pg_diffix` is loaded](#using-the-extension).

 ### Default behavior settings

-`pg_diffix.default_access_level` - Determines the default security label for unlabeled users.
+`pg_diffix.default_access_level` - Determines the default access level for unlabeled users.
 Default value is `direct`.

-`pg_diffix.session_access_level` - The security label that is active for the user's current session.
-This is initially set to the security label associated with the user, but the user can modify it to a value that has lower privilege than the user's normal security label.
+`pg_diffix.session_access_level` - The access level that is active for the user's current session.
+This is initially set to the access level associated with the user, but the user can modify it to a value that has lower privilege than the user's normal access level.
 Privilege levels from high to low are `direct`, `anonymized_trusted`, `anonymized_untrusted`.

-`pg_diffix.treat_unmarked_tables_as_public` - Determines the default security label for tables.
-If set to `true`, then the default security label is `public`.
+`pg_diffix.treat_unmarked_tables_as_public` - If set to `true`, then tables are `public` by default.
+Otherwise tables are unlabeled by default.
 The default value is `false`.

 ### Anonymization strength settings

-Diffix has eight constants that determine the "strength" of anonymization.
+Diffix Elm has a number of constants that determine the "strength" of anonymization.
 These impact the amount of noise, the number-of-persons threshold below which suppression takes place, and the behavior of flattening (see [this article](https://www.open-diffix.org/blog/diffix-elm-automates-what-statistics-offices-have-been-doing-for-decades) for an overview of these concepts).

-Seven of these eight constants are set to values that provide sufficiently strong anonymity in virtually any realistic scenario.
-These seven constants rarely if ever need to be modified.
+All but one of these constants are set to values that provide sufficiently strong anonymity in virtually any realistic scenario.
+These other constants rarely if ever need to be modified.
 Doing so only reduces data quality with little meaningful strengthening of anonymity.

 The one anonymization constant that sometimes requires adjustment is `pg_diffix.low_count_min_threshold`.
-This sets the lower bound for the number of distinct AID values that must be present in a aggregate bucket to avoid suppression.
-Any buckets with fewer than `pg_diffix.low_count_min_threshold` distinct AIDs will be suppressed.
-See (How to set suppression threshold)[#how-to-set-suppression-threshold] for further guidance.
+This sets the lower bound for the number of distinct AID values that must be present in a aggregate bin to avoid suppression.
+Any bins with fewer than `pg_diffix.low_count_min_threshold` distinct AIDs will be suppressed.
+See [How to set suppression threshold](#how-to-set-suppression-threshold) for further guidance.

 Default value is 3.
 Minimum allowed setting is 2.

-#### Other seven settings
+#### Remaining anonymization strength settings

 `pg_diffix.noise_layer_sd` - Standard deviation for each noise layer added to aggregates.
 Default value is 1.0.
 Minimum allowed setting is 1.0.